lefayjey/linWinPwn/README.md

     - ASREPRoasting (and cracking hashes using john-the-ripper and the rockyou wordlist)
     - Kerberoasting (and cracking hashes using john-the-ripper and the rockyou wordlist)
 - Module scan_shares
-    - SMB shares enumeration on all domain servers
+    - SMB shares enumeration on all domain servers using smbmap and cme's spider_plus
     - KeePass files and processes discovery on all domain servers
 - Module vuln_checks
     - Enumeration for WebDav, dfscoerce, shadowcoerce and Spooler services on all domain servers